KefanPing/Outfit_Recommendation_Project/README.md

 <h2 id="0">0.
 Group contribution</h2>

-Chengwei Hu brought the inspiration for the app, designed the GUI appearance, cleaned the data, led the training of the models.
+Chengwei Hu brought the inspiration for the app, designed the GUI appearance, cleaned the data, and led the models' training.

 Kefan Ping wrote the data acquisition, led the recommendation system, wrote the data exploratory analysis.

 And we wrote the Graphical User Interface together.

 <h2 id="1">1.
 Intro</h2> Do you sometimes (definitely not during the final exams week) stand in front of your closet and think deeply about "what should I wear today?!", "how do I pair up clothes today to make me more fashionable?!".
 Everyone defines fashion personally, but there are always some methods and ways that are fashionable for most people.
 What a person wears can also clearly show how that person's character and taste are.
-For people who don't have time to think about this, they may need to use an app to improve their sense of fashion, such as an outfit recommendation app.
+People who don't have time to think about this may need to use an app to improve their sense of fashion, such as an outfit recommendation app.
 In general, we have implemented such a local app which can store photo of clothes owned by users and recommend what to wear (top, bottom, and shoes) today.

 <br>
 <h2 id="2">2.
-Use the app</h2> In this app, users can choose to add a photo from their computer (we need users to take a photo of their clothes and store it on the computer) to our app.
+Use the app</h2> Using this app, users can choose to add a photo from their computer (we need users to take a photo of their clothes and store it on the computer) to our app.
 In the process of adding pictures, this picture will be automatically recognized by our pre-trained model at one time, by type (such as T-shirt), gender (such as women), color (such as navy blue), season (such as summer), usage (such as formal, casual, sport, etc.), and path of the photo.
 These six types of information will be stored in the app and displayed for the user to refer to.
-Considering that our model is sometimes inaccurate, and to facilitate user operations, we also provide users with editing and deleting buttons.
+Considering that our model is sometimes inaccurate, we also provide users with editing and deleting buttons to facilitate user operations.
 Therefore, the user can edit the information we misidentified or delete a piece of clothing.

-We provide users with a "Generate Today's Outfit Recommendations" button, which can provide users with recommendations.
+We have a "Generate Today's Outfit Recommendations" button, providing users with recommendations.
 The recommended result is composed of three pictures, namely top, bottom, and shoes.
 Of course, these three pictures are the user's clothes.

 Below is a functional diagram of using our app: